osmandapp/web/main/docs/user/plugins/contour-lines.md

 To display **3D Relief** (Android only):

-1. Purchase: [OsmAnd Pro purchases plan](../purchases/android.md#free-and-paid-features) and [Enable](../plugins/index.md#enable--disable) the Topography plugin in the Plugins section of the Main menu: [OsmAnd+, OsmAnd Maps+, OsmAnd Pro purchases plans](../plugins/index.md#purchase).
+1. Purchase an [OsmAnd Pro plan](../purchases/android.md#free-and-paid-features) that includes the Topography plugin.
+After purchase, the plugin will appear in the Plugins list in the main Menu.
+Plans such as [OsmAnd+, OsmAnd Maps+, OsmAnd Pro purchases plans](../plugins/index.md#purchase) are suitable.
 2. [Download](#download-maps) Terrain map (3D) maps.
 3. [Enable and adjust](#configure-map-view) 3D Relief for the map view.

 ## Download Maps